Tuesday, February 06, 2007

 "Evoking the Soul"

 Following is my favorite quote from Goethe.
-Though he lived many many years ago, what he said about commitment, providence, and ultimately, action still holds true for anyone today.
+Although he lived many years ago, what he said about commitment, providence, and ultimately, action, still holds true for anyone today.
 I like to refer to it now and again.
-It keeps me motivated and insires me.
+It keeps me motivated and inspires me.
 I hope it inspires you, too.

 Evoking the Soul